-Since the government’s goal is to attract the best and brightest minds, there are opportunities for foreigners, mainly permanent residents, to work in government positions.
-The main exclusions are that areas concerning national security are reserved for citizens only.
-Besides that, however, preference is usually given to citizens unless the foreigner holds exceptional credentials or no viable Singaporean candidates apply.
+Since the government’s goal is to attract the brightest minds, there are opportunities for foreigners, mainly PRs, to work in government positions.
+The main exclusions are areas concerning national security; reserved for citizens only.
+Preference is usually given to citizens unless the foreigner holds exceptional credentials or no viable Singaporean candidates apply.

-However, in light of the coronavirus, the MOM implemented new rules earlier this year that make it even more challenging to obtain an Employment Pass (EP) to bring foreign workers to Singapore.
-The new rules, which went into effect in May 2020, raised the salary threshold for an EP from $3,600 to $3,900.
-The increase is to deter firms, private and otherwise, from seeking outside talent, thus ensuring that citizens and optimal employment levels are realized.
+In light of Covid-19, MOM implemented new rules that make it more challenging to obtain an Employment Pass (EP).
+The new rules, effective May 2020, raised the salary threshold for an EP from $3,600 to $3,900.
+The increase is to deter firms, private and otherwise, from seeking outside talent.
+Thus, ensuring that citizens and optimal employment levels are realised.
 These figures will increase in the future in an effort to continue to provide jobs for eligible Singapore citizens.

-Quotas for S Pass permits that allow foreigners to work in construction, marine, and process sectors have also been reduced.
-With many retrenchments, severely reduced working hours, and uneven reopening across different sectors because of the pandemic, these rules will make it more attractive to hire locals and permanent residents.
+Quotas for S Pass permits that allow foreigners to work have also been reduced.
+With retrenchments and reduced working hours, hiring locals and PRs stand more attractive.

-This depends mainly on which ministry you’d like to join and which role you’d like to fill.
+This depends mainly on which ministry you’d like to join.
 Here’s what you might consider studying based on current openings.

 - Cyber Security Consultant: There is always a demand for tech-savvy individuals in the Singapore government.
 A bachelor’s degree in Computer Science, Information Systems, or a related field is required for you to apply to this position.
 Additional security certificates can help to set you apart from other candidates.

-- Forensic Technical Officer: To regulate and investigate the approval of all therapeutic products in Singapore, you’ll need at least a Diploma in Biomedical Science or an equivalent degree.
+- Forensic Technical Officer: To regulate the approval of all therapeutic products in Singapore, you’ll need a Diploma in Biomedical Science or an equivalent degree.
 There are also Health Promotion activities that will suit you if you have a scientific inclination.

 - Inland Revenue Authority of Singapore: Procurement officers need to have a relevant Diploma/Degree, preferably in Business Studies.
-Other degrees, like one in Management or Finance, would also serve you well to find entry-level government jobs in Singapore.
+A degree in Management or Finance, would also serve you well to find entry-level government jobs in Singapore.

-There are plenty of opportunities for you to find a niche in the Singapore government.
-If you have yet to select a career path, review the currently available listings’ requirements to help you prepare.
-These highly competitive contracts routinely open and close as new roles are designed, people are promoted or retire.
+There are plenty of opportunities for you to build a government career in Singapore.
+Review the currently available listings’ requirements to help you prepare.
+These highly competitive contracts open and close routinely.
+It does so as new roles are designed, and people are promoted or retire.

-There are several gateways to government jobs portals that area an ideal way to begin and target your search for government jobs Singapore.
+There are several gateways to government job portals to begin your search for a government career in Singapore:

 - Mycareersfuture.gov.sg is an excellent government job portal.
-Singapore citizens and Permanent Residents can quickly and thoroughly look for relevant government jobs in Singapore based on your unique interests and competencies.
+Singaporeans and PRs can look for relevant government jobs in Singapore based on your unique interests and competencies.
 Under new rules, all job positions (corporate and government) with a monthly salary of up to $20,000 must be advertised here.

 - If you know which ministry you’d like to work for, you can start on that site.
 The Ministry of Manpower, for example, has a government job portal that lists all positions available within that particular Ministry.